CLOSER-Cohorts/colectica-api/README.md

 - get_questions.py - outputs the different item types
 - get_question_groups.py - outputs the concepts and a link to the question items
-- xxx - creates question-concept dataset for input into question-concept model
+- xxx - creates question-concept dataset for input into a question-concept model
+- xxx - creates questionnaire items dataset for input into a question extraction model

 ## Dependencies